nickjoven/intro-to-react/README.md

 ```

+The benefit of all of this is that your input values are actually being determined by state, which gets updated by user input.
+Can't react much faster than that.

 ### Princple of Least Privilege

 Only give access to data from a parent component to child components that need the data.
 Give the most specific version of that data available to avoid possible privilege issues.
 Avoid giving "carte blanche" access or "giving your child your unlocked phone."